 Having had a lot of Huawei technology in its network, EE said it will cost around £500 million to remove the tech from its network after the UK Government ruling on the issue.
 EE is planning to remove the gear by 2023, two years later than planned.

 The network is using Ericsson and Samsung technology to replace it.

 How fast is EE 5G?

-Quoting speeds can be a risky business, because there are so many variables across the network, locations and devices.
-Qualcomm says that its X50 modem (in most handsets at launch) can support up to 5Gbps.
-It's expected that networks might see peak rates around 1Gbps, while more realistic expectations are around 100-300Mbps.
-That's faster than most home broadband services will offer.
+Quoting speeds can be a risky business because there are so many variables across the network, locations and devices.
+UK networks can see peak rates around 1Gbps, but more realistic expectations are around 100-300Mbps.
+That's faster than most home broadband services offer.

 In our first taste of EE 5G, we saw 460Mbps on a OnePlus 7 Pro 5G.
 Comparing that to a 4G handset tested at the same time, it was 10x faster.
 But 5G isn't just about pure speed, it's about building a more efficient network - so when you experience slower speeds on 5G it's likely that your 4G phone would be even slower.

-You can find out all about the deals on offer on EE's website.
+You can find out all about the EE 5G deals on offer on EE's website.